Drug Addiction A Young Adult Family Story

 Dylan did graduate from high school.
 John reflects on Dylan’s senior year of high school, “I did catch him smoking weed a couple of times, and he came home drunk after hanging out with his friends a few times.”
 John said.
 “I blew it off to he’s experimenting and that’s what kids do in high school.”
 Dylan didn’t get accepted to the university he wanted to go to, but did get accepted to a university and off he went.

 By the end of his freshman year, Dylan was failing his classes in university and moved back home with his family to get a job and go to community college.
-He attended one semester and dropped those classes.
-He eventually moved into a small apartment with a friend.
+He attended one semester and dropped those classes, and eventually moved into a small apartment with a friend.
 He waited tables at a local restaurant until he got pulled over one night for a DUI at 23 years old.

 Drug Addiction Family Fear